cahillaw/ZipCodeWeatherLookup/README.md

 ![ZipCode Weather Lookup](https://raw.githubusercontent.com/cahillaw/ZipCodeWeatherLookup/master/public/weatherlookup.PNG)

 ## Installation
-To run this application, first clone the repo with the following command
+To run this application, first clone the repo with the following command:

 `git clone https://github.com/cahillaw/ZipCodeWeatherLookup.git`

+Next, navigate into the application:

+`cd ZipCodeWeatherLookup`

 After cloning the repo, you will need to add your OpenWeatherMap API key to the `api_key` field in the `settings.json` in the `src` directory.
 To get an API key, sign up and register an API key at OpenWeatherMap [here](https://home.openweathermap.org/users/sign_up).